-How will community feedback be used in the development of the Masterplan?
+How was community feedback used in the development of the Masterplan?

-All comments, ideas and suggestions are collated and used by the relevant project officer to inform the development of strategies, programs, activities and designs, or to gain an insight into community views and opinions.
+All comments, ideas and suggestions were collated and used to inform the development of strategies, programs, activities and designs, or to gain an insight into community views and opinions.

-All feedback provided during consultation will be considered as part of the project development process, however this does not mean that every suggestion can be taken on board and adopted as proposed.
+All feedback provided during the consultation periods for this project was considered as part of the project development process, however this does not mean that every suggestion was taken on board and adopted as proposed.